cni-iisc/cni-website/pages/people.md

 <div class="people_margin" markdown="1">
 ### Thejashwini G
 #### Administrative Manager
-Thejashwini, holds a Bachelor’s degree in Commerce from Bangalore University (BU), Bangalore, India in 2010.
+Thejashwini holds a Bachelor’s degree in Commerce from Bangalore University (BU), Bangalore, India in 2010.
 She received her Master’s in business Administration (MBA) degree in Finance & Marketing from Bangalore University (BU), Bangalore, Karnataka in 2012.
 She has eight plus years of experience, and she has been associated with CNI, IISC since 2021.
 </div>
 </div>